-Capital Expenditures and Other Investments-
+Capital Expenditures and Other Investments -

-We currently expect our aggregate capital expenditures for 2021 will be approximately \$93 million as follows:
+We currently expect our aggregate capital expenditures for 2022 will be approximately \$103 million (including approximately \$32 million contractually committed at December 31, 2021) as follows:

-- \$85 million by our Chemicals Segment, including approximately \$23 million in the area of environmental compliance, protection and improvement; - \$4 million by our Component Products Segment; and - \$4 million by our Real Estate Management and Development Segment.
+- \$95 million by our Chemicals Segment, including approximately \$32 million in the area of environmental compliance, protection and improvement; - \$7 million by our Component Products Segment; and - \$1 million by our Real Estate Management and Development Segment.

-In addition, LandWell expects to spend approximately \$34 million on land development costs during 2021 (which are included in the determination of cash provided by operating activities).
+In addition, LandWell expects to spend approximately \$71 million on land development costs during 2022, including \$63 million contractually committed at December 31, 2021.
+Land development costs are included in the determination of cash provided by operating activities.

-Capital spending for 2021 is expected to be funded primarily through cash generated from operations and borrowing under existing credit facilities.
-Planned capital expenditures in 2021 at Kronos and CompX will primarily be to maintain and improve the cost-effectiveness of our facilities.
+Capital spending for 2022 is expected to be funded through cash generated from operations or borrowing under our existing credit facilities.
+Planned capital expenditures in 2022 at Kronos and CompX will primarily be to maintain and improve the cost-effectiveness of our facilities and, as it relates to CompX, to increase capacity and address capability needs.
 In addition, Kronos' capital expenditures in the area of environmental compliance, protection and improvement include expenditures which are primarily focused on increased operating efficiency but also result in improved environmental protection, such as lower emissions from our manufacturing plants.

-Repurchases of our Common Stock and Common Stock of our Subsidiaries-
+Repurchases of our Common Stock and Common Stock of our Subsidiaries -

-We have in the past, and may in the future, make repurchases of our common stock in market or privately-negotiated transactions.
-At December 31, 2020, we had approximately .3 million shares available for repurchase of our common stock under the authorizations described in Note 16 to our Consolidated Financial Statements.
+We have in the past, and may in the future, make repurchases of our common stock in market or privatelynegotiated transactions.
+At December 31, 2021, we had approximately .3 million shares of our common stock available for repurchase under the authorizations described in Note 16 to our Consolidated Financial Statements.